-Study plan for MAPS-GLODE Master's Programme in Global development Theory and Practice, fall 2018
+Study plan for MAPS-GLODE Global development Theory and Practice, spring 2022

 The master¿s programme leads to the degree Master in Philosophy in Global Development Theory and Practice.
 The programme has two specializations; (1) Health Promotion and (2) Gender in Global Development

 The master's programme is two years (120 ECTS)